 Each Robin really deserves his own section.

-Dick Grayson, Jason Todd, Tim Drake and Damian Wayne aren’t exactly al the same person, as much as they all have jet-black hair.
+Dick Grayson, Jason Todd, Tim Drake and Damian Wayne aren’t exactly all the same person, as much as they all have jet-black hair and rocked the red, yellow and green Robin get-up at one point.

 In addition to Batman integrating other DC heroes, his first two Robins could also introduce a few – Nightwing with the Teen Titans for example.